YatsCPaz/Zabbix-Mex/README.md

 ## Introduction

-In this project we integrate Zabbix solution for the monitoring.
+In this project we integrate Zabbix solution for the monitoring different components and integreate to othe aplications.

+### Aplication Integreted

+- Netcool
+- Slack